|

 The Australian Taxation Office (ATO) provides the weekly tax table and shows how much tax to withhold from your employees’ weekly pay.
 The ATO produces tax tables for different payment frequencies: weekly, fortnightly and monthly.

-1. Calculate your employee’s gross weekly earnings.
+1. Calculate your employee’s gross weekly earnings and taxable income.
 This includes their base wage plus any allowances, bonuses or overtime pay.

 2. Check if your employee claims the tax-free threshold.
 This is the amount of income an individual can earn before paying tax.
 For the 2024-25 financial year, the tax-free threshold is $18,200.